 It shows how many shares each individual or entity has and who has the option to buy shares.
 Most Cap Tables also include convertible debt that may convert into shares, as well as SAFEs, KISSes, and warrants.
-When a company is very small, it may only have a single person on the Cap Table - the founder.
-As it grows and gives equity to different people, the Cap Table will grow in size as these people and their shares are written down as well.
+When a company is very small, the founder may be the only person on the Cap Table.
+As it grows and gives equity to different people, the Cap Table will grow in size as you capture these updates.

 If you are interested in learning more about the importance of a Cap Table, click here.

-Click on a topic below to jump to that section of the post:
+Click on a topic below to jump to that section of this article:

 - How To Access The Cap Table